Nasrullah Gadani

-Nasrullah Gadani, was a Pakistani journalist and social media activist, renowned for his work in Sindhi language.
+Nasrullah Gadani (نصر الله گڏاڻي) was a Pakistani journalist and social media activist, renowned for his work in Sindhi language.
 He fervently opposed the feudal lords of Sindh, voicing his activism both through print and digital media.
 In May 2024, he was shot dead by unknown assailants.

 Early life

 Nasrullah Gadani was born in the village of Qabool Gadani near Mirpur Mathelo in the Sindh province of Pakistan.
 He belonged to a poor family and only got basic education.

 Career

 Gadani began his journalistic career with the Sindhi language newspaper, Awami Awaz, with which he remain associated until his death.
 He later used to go 'live' on YouTube in a form of spot reporting.
 He campaigned for access to education, end of feudal hegemony, and environmental conservation.
 He was arrested in May 2023 for exposing the corruption of a local judge before being subsequently released at the intervention of a regional organisation working for the safety of journalists.